 Ma.
-Fe Carolyn Go-Pinoy - 56, Filipino
+Fe Carolyn Go-Pinoy - 57, Filipino

-Ms. Pinoy is currently Vice President for Legal of the Company and has been with Rockwell Land Corporation for a total of 13 years.
+Atty.
+Carol is currently Vice President for Legal of the Company and has been with Rockwell Land Corporation for a total of 14 years.
+She was appointed as Assistant Corporate Secretary in September 2022.
 She started her real estate exposure as an Arbiter for the HLURB in 1997 followed by her private practice of law until she joined Rockwell in 2000.
-Ms. Pinoy got her Law Degree from San Beda University and passed the bar in 1995.
+Atty.
+Carol got her Law Degree from San Beda University and passed the bar in 1995.
 She also holds a Bachelor of Arts in English Language from the University of the Philippines.